 Simply fill out the form on this page, and one of our highly trained medical staff at Rodeo Surgical Art will reach out to you promptly to schedule your consultation.

 BEFORE & AFTER GALLERY

 *Individual Results May Vary

-Dr. Mashhadian’s goals for his plastic surgery practice are of the highest and greatest.
-Our plastic surgeon believes that his attention to detail and an eye for aesthetic beauty are his tools for creating beauty and symmetry.
+Dr. Mashhadian’s goals for his cosmetic surgery practice are of the highest and greatest.
+Our cosmetic surgeon believes that his attention to detail and an eye for aesthetic beauty are his tools for creating beauty and symmetry.

 See the results for yourself – click below to view before & after images from surgical and non-surgical procedures performed by Dr. Mashhadian himself.

 Desire to change size, shape, or to switch from saline to silicone or vice versa are other reasons patients seek out breast revision surgery.
 Though women considering a reduction in size should keep in mind that there may be possible undesirable effects to consider, Dr. Mashhadian will go over all the possible pros and cons of this procedure during your in-person consultation.
 In some cases, due to larger and heavier implants, the breasts may have been unable to support the weight of the implants and result in the need for Mastopexy or breast lift to correct the appearance of sagging.